top of page

 Our Role on the Project

-As part of a team, Modern Mobility Partners (MMP) served as the Task 4 lead to complete a Passenger Market Assessment, including an analysis of current and future market demand for the WeGo Star Commuter Rail line.
-The market assessment included an understanding of how regional population and employment growth, changes in downtown industry and employment, COVID-19, and special events have impacted market demand for the commuter rail line.
-MMP also assessed how changes in employment, particularly in likelihood to telework, and non-work trips may shift demand for transit service throughout the day as Downtown Nashville continues to transition from a historically large employment center to an entertainment hub.
-Based on insights and findings gathered from the market assessment, MMP prepared high-level recommendations including identification of complementary on-demand transit services to support station accessibility and service hour modifications based on post-pandemic travel trends to support and foster ridership growth.
+As part of a team, Modern Mobility Partners (MMP) served as the Task 4 lead to complete a passenger market assessment, including an analysis of current and future market demand for the Music City Star commuter rail line in Nashville, TN.
+The market assessment included understanding how regional population and employment growth, changes in downtown industry and employment, COVID-19, and special events had impacted market demand for the commuter rail line.
+MMP also assessed how changes in employment, particularly in the likelihood of telework and non-work trips, may shift demand for transit service throughout the day as Downtown Nashville continues to transition from a historically large employment center to an entertainment hub.
+Based on insights and findings gathered from the market assessment, MMP prepared high-level recommendations, including the identification of complementary on-demand transit services to support station accessibility and service hour modifications based on post-pandemic travel trends to support and foster ridership growth along the Music City Star commuter rail line.

-To identify opportunities to enhance supporting transit service and add connections to the existing rail stations, MMP completed a transit propensity analysis which assessed population and employment densities across a 5-mile buffered study area along the rail line throughout Nashville-Davidson and Wilson counties.
-In addition to population and employment, MMP also incorporated Social Vulnerability Index factors into the index to ensure equity remained a critical piece of the propensity analysis and market demand determination.
-To account for post-pandemic teleworking habits, MMP also utilized teleworking rates by industry type from the Business of Labor Statistics to adjust total employment demand based on the likelihood of workers commuting to their place of employment.
+To identify opportunities to enhance supporting transit service and add connections to the existing rail stations, MMP completed a transit propensity analysis, which assessed population and employment densities across a five-mile buffered study area along the rail line throughout Nashville-Davidson and Wilson counties.
+In addition to population and employment, MMP incorporated Social Vulnerability Index factors into the index to ensure equity remained a critical piece of the propensity analysis and market demand determination.
+To account for post-pandemic teleworking habits, MMP utilized teleworking rates by industry type from the Business of Labor Statistics to adjust total employment demand based on the likelihood of workers commuting to their place of employment.
+Finally, MMP incorporated special event venues and associated attendance into the propensity index to ensure spatial representation of transit demand for special events and tourism within the study area.
+The final outcomes of the transit propensity index informed recommendations for complementary and supportive services that expand station accessibility and identify future rail extensions.

-Finally, MMP also collected disaggregated travel data from a big data provider to better understand pre- and post-pandemic travel trends from 2019 to 2022.
-For this task, MMP developed station catchment areas based on the appropriate walking and driving travel sheds from each rail station using the existing roadway network in GIS.
+In addition to spatial analysis, MMP collected disaggregated travel data from a big data provider to better understand pre- and post-pandemic travel trends from 2019 to 2022.
+For this task, MMP developed station catchment areas based on the appropriate walking and driving travel sheds from each rail station using the existing roadway network.
 For the analysis, MMP assessed 2019 and 2022 weekday and weekend trips from station catchment areas to determine trip volumes and peak periods of travel between station catchment areas.
 MMP identified changes in travel trends and trip times between station catchment areas that ultimately supported the development of service change recommendations, including shifting outbound PM peak trips earlier by an hour.
+In addition to the passenger market assessment, MMP also supported ridership forecasting for short- and long-term scenarios of future Music City Star service changes and potential extensions.

 Problem Solvers